 Whichever way you choose to get directions for your bike route from home to work, you will be given a rough time estimate, yet another essential part of the planning process.

-With your rough time, then add on time for things like getting your bike out before work and locking it up when you arrive.
+With your rough time taken for commuting in mind, add on time for things like getting your bike out before work and locking it up when you arrive.

 One tip would be to add on about 20% to the suggested journey time to get an idea of how long it will take you door-to-door.
 Although I find the Google Maps cycle time estimates to be quite accurate (perhaps a little conservative), adding this extra time should mean that you will be allowing for any mishaps along the way, as well as getting caught up in traffic (which does happen when bike commuting but is not nearly as slow as when driving!).